oliver-007/dpt-complex-api-integration-front-end/README.md

 - fork this repo
 - clone this repo to your local machine
 - go to your terminal
-- got to this project directory
+- go to this project directory
 - run command - "npm run dev"

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=